 Social (pragmatic) communication disorder makes social connections challenging, but it’s not unmanageable.
 It takes some extra care, but your child can learn to handle social interactions well.

-If you’d like to get help in managing your child’s social communication disorder, reach out to us at Great Speech.
+If you’d like to get help in managing your child’s social communication disorder, reach out to us at Great Speech by clicking the button below.
 We’re your online solution to speech therapy, providing therapy for clients age 5 to 85 on five different continents.
 Learn more about our services and start improving communication today.